August 28, 2024

 There are a number of known issues within the newly launched Care and Case Management System (CCM) that are not directly impacting member eligibility or provider payments, but are adding to case managers' workload and contributing to the backlog.

-Known Issue Identification: HCPF has identified all known issues in the CCM system and is working with the CCM vendor to implement the system changes to ensure the changes meet user requirements and needs.
+Known Issue Identification: HCPF has identified known issues in the CCM system and is working with the CCM vendor to implement the system changes to ensure the changes meet user requirements and needs.

 - Additional funding has been provided to the CCM vendor so they may increase training support, call center staffing, and development staff to help implement system changes faster.